Unsupervised discovery of Interpretable Visual Concepts: Experiments and results

 \subsection{Knowledge Discovery}

-In these experiments, we apply the ensemble of methods to \textit{find concepts} and \textit{detect bias}.
-To measure the provided interpretability, the produced visualizations were analysed by the 24 individuals selected between computer and non-computer experts from two countries: Brazil and France.
-They were a total of 11 computer experts, including people from industry and academy.
-There were a total of 13 non-computer experts including people from non-academical domains, and from the three main domains (in similar quantities): humanities (sociology, geography, architecture), biologics (medicine, physical education) and exact sciences (mathematics) in different educational stages (under graduation, graduation and post-graduation). \textbf{Finding concepts:} We selected six MAG generated clusters from ResNet-18 and VGG16.
-We visualized each cluster through Ms-IV applied to 16 images (8 cats and 8 dogs) from the top-middle ranking positions.
-From a ranking of 512 images, we started in position 100 to avoid sparsity in higher and lower positions (possible outliers).
-We presented the Ms-IV visualizations of these images' subsets to the research participants, and asked which animal part corresponded to the lighter regions in dogs and in cats.
-There was a total of 12 image subsets (limited analysis to six clusters per network).
-From the 13 concepts, less than three of them received most of the participants' votes for each cluster.
-There was an agreement about concepts, for computer and non-computer experts.
-Concepts such as \textbf{eyes} and \textbf{muzzle} were the most observed.
-We highlight the Fig.~\ref{fig:kd_cluster01_main} as an example of high concordance and more variability of concepts: \textbf{eye}, \textbf{muzzle}, \textbf{paws} and \textbf{ear}.
+In these experiments, we \revFour{applied} the ensemble of methods to \textit{find concepts} and \textit{detect bias}.
+To measure the provided interpretability, the produced visualizations were analyzed by the 24 individuals selected from computer and non-computer experts from two countries: Brazil and France.
+There were a total of 11 computer experts, including people from industry and academia.
+There were a total of 13 non-computer experts including people from non-academic domains and from the three main domains (in similar quantities): humanities (sociology, geography, and architecture), biological sciences (medicine, physical education), and exact sciences (mathematics) in different educational stages (undergraduate, graduate, and post-graduate).

+\textbf{Finding concepts:} We selected six MAG-generated clusters from ResNet-18 and VGG16.
+We visualized each cluster through Ms-IV applied to 16 images (8 cats and 8 dogs) from the top-middle-ranked positions.
+From a ranking of 512 images, we started at position 100 to avoid sparsity in higher and lower positions (possible outliers).
+We presented the Ms-IV visualizations of these image subsets to the research participants and asked which animal part corresponded to the lighter regions in dogs and cats.
+There were a total of 12 image subsets (limited analysis to six clusters per network).

+Of the 13 concepts, fewer than three of them received most of the participants' votes per cluster.
+There was an agreement about concepts for both computer and non-computer experts.
+Concepts such as \textbf{eyes} and \textbf{muzzle} were the most frequently observed.
+We highlight Fig.~\ref{fig:kd_cluster01_main} as an example of high agreement and variability of concepts: \textbf{eye}, \textbf{muzzle}, \textbf{paws}, and \textbf{ear}.

-\textbf{Bias Detection:} We compare a biased and a less biased model (more accurate).
-The analyzed ResNet-18 model is the less biased, we call it the normal one.
-We train an extra ResNet-18 model, initialized with ImageNet weights, and trained with 100 images, 50 dark cats and 50 beige dogs.
+\textbf{Bias Detection:} We \revFour{compared} a biased and a less biased model (more accurate).
+The analyzed ResNet-18 model \revFour{was} the less biased, we call it the normal one.
+We trained an extra ResNet-18 model, initialized with ImageNet weights, and trained with 100 images, 50 dark cats, and 50 beige dogs.